Project: Mist Demo, Player Count, and Early Access Pricing Guide

 Steam's Early Access section currently says the price is planned to increase when the full version releases.
 That is important because it changes the buyer decision from "is this cheaper because it is unfinished?" to "is this an early entry point into a game that expects to grow?"
 Combined with the statement that the currently advertised core features are already implemented and playable, the page now supports a sharper recommendation.

-Buy at Early Access launch if you specifically want to learn the systems early, join friends immediately, and do not mind missing polish or waiting for balance updates.
+Buy during Early Access if you specifically want to learn the systems early, join friends immediately, and do not mind missing polish or waiting for balance updates.
 Wait if your priority is a stable long-term progression read, a fully proven co-op structure, or better hardware/performance guidance.
 For user trust, that is the right framing: cheaper entry can be a benefit, but only for players whose tolerance matches what Early Access actually means.

 Does Project: Mist have a demo on Steam?